Skip to main content

 What Can I Do?

-You can significantly contribute to the fight against West Nile virus by following these simple actions.Remember, if they can’t breed, they can’t bite.
+Following these simple actions can significantly contribute to the fight against West Nile virus.Remember, if they can’t breed, they can’t bite.

 • Avoid activity at dawn and dusk when mosquitoes are most active